mdn/temp-processes/pull-requests.md

   These issues are usually found by users of MDN Web Docs.
 - **Content bug fixes:** usually done by volunteers to close issues on `mdn/content` repo.

-Regardless of how content changes are done, they are submitted as pull requests (PRs) on GitHub:
+Regardless of how content changes are done, they are submitted as pull requests on GitHub.
+The content changes go through the following stages before they are published on MDN Web Docs:

+1. **Submission:** As a pull request author, you submit the changes.
+There are a few guidelines you need to be aware of before and after you open a pull request.

 1. **Reviewers** comprised of MDN staff members and volunteers are "topic review owners".
    When a pull request related to a particular topic is opened, it will be assigned to that area's topic review owners.